The Works Art & Design Festival

-The Works Art & Design Festival is a thirteen day festival held at the end of June and the beginning of July in downtown Edmonton, Alberta, Canada.
+The Works Art & Design Festival is a thirteen-day festival held at the end of June and the beginning of July in downtown Edmonton, Alberta, Canada.
 The festival displays the work of artists and designers from across Canada as well as exhibits from international presenters.

 Overview

 The festival is held in downtown Edmonton.
 It was first held in 1986.
 It has over 372,000 attendees.
 It presents free art exhibits in over 30 venues around Edmonton's centre, such as restaurants, vacant retail spaces, warehouses, city parks, and office building lobbies.
-The main site is Sir Winston Churchill Square.
+Since 2021, the main site is Sir Winston Churchill Square.